 New App Could Help Restaurants Attract Customers, Reduce Food Waste

-The Food Haven app is under development by Food Haven Technologies, Inc. It is the brainchild of Lucas Kehs, co-founder and chief marketing officer; Chris Thompson, CEO & founder; and Jainam Shah, chief technology officer (CTO).
-There are currently seven restaurants and 100 users participating in the 30-day beta test which began in early February.
+The Food Haven app is under development by Food Haven Technologies, Inc. It is the brainchild of Lucas Kehs, co-founder and chief marketing officer; Chris Thompson, CEO and founder; and Jainam Shah, chief technology officer (CTO).
+There are currently seven restaurants and 100 users participating in the 30-day BETA test which began in early February.

 Kehs said the Food Haven app not only helps restaurants eliminate waste but also helps them attract new customers.
 “For restaurant owners, the hardest part about attracting new customers is getting them to try your food for the first time.
 That’s why so much money is spent on coupons and discounts: to get people through the door – because it’s no secret that if the customer enjoys your food, they’ll be back to pay full price!”

 More information about the app can be found on the Food Haven website.